alcb1310/bca/README.md

 server will validate their credentials, and on success it will go to the protected routes and if it didn't succeed, it will display a message indicating `invalid credentials`

+### Users

+The logged in user will be able to:

+- Change his/her password by making a `PATCH` request to the `/api/v1/users` route

+The admin users will be able to:

+- Create new users by making a `POST` request to the `/api/v1/users` route
+- Get all users by making a `GET` request to the `/api/v1/users` route
+- Get one user by making a `GET` request to the `/api/v1/users/:id` route
+- Update one user by making a `PUT` request to the `/api/v1/users/:id` route
+- Delete one user by making a `DELETE` request to the `/api/v1/users/:id` route

 ## Deployment